rsolomo/panxapi.js/README.md

 ## Getting started

-We'll create a new client.
+Let's create a new client.
 You can optionally specify a hostname and key here.

     var panxapi = require('panxapi')